syukranDev/ISDPGROUP3_WPA/README.md

 [3] Use MEGA_side.ino + elvern_function.ino & node_side.ino for real-time data transfer to cloud & apps.
 Edit the user credentials with your own db.

 [4] The codes was mainly done for mobile browser usage, please expect some 'ugly element position' if open the link in desktop browser.
+To open as mobile view, right click on the link homepage, select 'Inspect Element', and press mobile view at the top left corner.

 [5] (MAYBE) there's db credential somewhere inside the code, if you find one, do let me know, am too lazy to dig up cus its free hosted anyway & sharing purposes :-)